sweetzinc/vlab-pytutorial/readme.md

 ## OCT-CBORT
 1. From github app, clone `oct-cbort`
 2. Install for cpu processing.
 (Create a new environment)
 3. Create a separate folder outside the repository, copy the tutorials
 4. Launch Jupyter Notebook and run Damon's tutorial
-5. Clone Stephanie's test-cbort for scripting example.
+5. Clone [this](https://github.com/sweetzinc/vlab-pytutorial) repository for scripting example.
 6. Go to Spyder, change the python interpreter, run Stephanie's example for VakocLab's legacy chicken nerve dataset.

 ## HDF
 Hierarchical Data Format (HDF) can be advantageous for storing our data.
-* Flexible slicing when opening multi-dimensional dataset.
+* Flexible slicing when opening multi-dimensional dataset
 * Storing metadata
 * Grouping different data groups
 * ImageJ compatibility (with a plugin)